 Anyone who wants to buy or receive, or has feed to sell or donate can complete an online form at the site.
 Those who need entry help can contact an NDSU Extension county office.
 Visit https://www.ag.ndsu.edu/extension/directory to find a local office.

 All entries will be deleted automatically after 90 days.
 Buyers and sellers who no longer need the FeedList’s services before that should contact the Feedlist coordinator, Elizabeth Cronin, at email@example.com to have the entry removed.

 The FeedList website also has links to similar services in other states and information on needed and available feedlots and truckers.

-The FeedList has been available during feed shortages since the late 1970s.
+The FeedList is a valuable resource to link buyers and sellers of feeds that has been available to aid producers facing feed shortages since the late 1970s.